lab-antwerp-1/agile-group-4/planning/backlog.md

 ---

 - **Homepage**
-  - As a user I can see a background image of cars in the homepage
-    - [ ] _there is an image of cars that covers more than half of the page_
-  - As a user I can sign-up in the website for additional services/access
-    - [ ] There is a register button next to explore more

   - As a user I can navigate through the website using my phone smoothly
     - [ ] the website will be responsive

 ---

-- **about us page**
+- **About us page**

-- **CONTACT US**

-- as a user i want to see the title of the website

-  - [ ] create title html, css

-- as a user i want to see the Contact of the company

-  - [ ] create introduction html, css

-## should have
+---

+- **Contact Us page**

-- as a user i want to see the website logo
+  - As a user I want to see the website logo

     - [ ] create logo html, css

-- as a user i want to see the contact Information of the company
+  - As a user I want to see the contact Information of the company

     - [ ] add contact html, css

   - As a user I want so be able to send a message from the website
     - [ ] contact us html ( form.html ), css

-## could have
+## could-haves

+- **Header and footer**

+---

+- **Home page**

+  - As a user I can sign-up in the website for additional services/access
+    - [ ] There is a register button next to explore more

+---

+- **About us page**

+---

+- **Contact Us page**

-- as a user i want see a map and see the location of the company
+  - As a user I want see a map and see the location of the company
     - [ ] add map javaScript